kklin/foreign-music/README.md

 Try it at https://morning-forest-21141.herokuapp.com/!
 Because it's hosted on free Heroku dynos, it might feel sluggish, especially when first using it.

+_Note: Only tested on Google Chrome.
+I know for a fact that Safari does not work._

 _Note: A Spotify premium account is required_

 <img src="/demo.gif?raw=true" width="750px">